-For additional information on the CETC refer to Tax Legislation Bulletin, Number 96-2R2, dated June 2000.
+For additional information on the CETC, refer to Interpretation Bulletin 3021R, dated May 2006.

-Complete CT23 schedule 113 and send a copy of the letter of certification or voucher to the Ministry of Finance.
 Any questions relating to a course that qualifies as a qualifying cooperative education program or qualifying LET program should be directed to the Canada Revenue Agency (see page 3 of this guide).